 - Millennials allocate around 35.7% of their monthly income on rent alone.

 How many millennials are there in the US?
-82.22 million millennials currently live in the US, according to recent figures, making them the second-largest generation in the country.
+82.22 million millennials currently live in the US, according to recent figures.
+Gen Y is currently the second-largest generation in the country, right behind Gen Z, which in 2020 made up 26% of the US population.

-2. Millennial spending power is lower than that of the previous generations.
+2. The global millennial spending power is lower than that of the previous generations.

 (The Brookings Institution) (The Economist) (CNBC)